autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 **Rationale**: Similarly, a number of methods can be used for extrapolation, such as using the last transform, or predicting the current pose using a motion model.
 The appropriateness of any method depends on the use case.

-**Rationale**: Loss of localization is a critical error.
-This situation should be proactively avoided by properly notifying the larger system.

 The inputs to a (relative/local) localization algorithm are implementation-defined.
 These inputs may include, but are not limited to: